OKAMca/node-red-contrib-chatbot/README.md

 ![Example Collect Email](./docs/images/example-collect-email.png)
 This is an example of how to parse the user input.
 The first **Email** block after the receiver just show a prompt message, note that the sender block tracks the user answer, that means that next message from the user will start from here and will be re-routed to the output to the `Telegram Sender` node.

 If a valid email is found then the parsed value will be routed to the first output otherwise the second.
-The parsed email is available as payload or can be stored in the flow context,  for example in the `email` variable.
+The parsed email is available as chatbot or can be stored in the flow context,  for example in the `email` variable.

 The **Show Email** is just a simple message block that uses templating to show variables store in flow context (or global): `Your email is {{email}}`
 ### Authorized Users